tsnellgrove/oop_learning/techwtim/dk3_doc.md

 10) If no prep => verb_noun function
 11) If prep: Identify direct object and => prep_sentence function
 NOTE: All room-based validation happens in the method - the Interpreter just converts English to method calls

+Structure:
+12) Create Interpreter module
+13) main Interpreter function
+14) All one_word commands => 1_word function
+15) functions for each case

 TBD: Integrate advice from Franco!